Elephant Call Types Database

 Elephant calls can be further categorized into presumed call types by ear and by visual inspection of spectrograms.
-For instance, one can easily hear broad differences between the rumbling, screaming, crying, barking sounds produced by elephants, and on a spectrogram one can easily see the difference between a noisy or tonal sound.
+For instance, one can easily hear broad differences between the rumbling, screaming, and crying sounds produced by elephants, and on a spectrogram one can see the difference between a noisy or tonal sound.
 Finally, one can measure structural differences in the time and frequency characteristics of sounds.

 The elephant's capacity for vocal production learning, or imitation, creates the potential for an additional call type category namely, Imitated and Novel Calls that, while structurally unique, may not be socially relevant.
 These include croaking, squelching, purring and truck-like sounds as well as other idiosyncratic sounds, such as the elephant in a Korean zoo who imitates the voice of his handler.

 Sound collection from decades of fieldwork

 This elephant call type database together with the more comprehensive elephant call context-type database represent a sample of our elephant call collection and is the result of many, many years of fieldwork, analysis and writing.
 The two databases expand upon a body of work that appear as Poole, J.H.
 2011.
 The behavioral contexts of African elephant acoustic communication.
 In: The Amboseli Elephants: A Long-Term Perspective on a Long-Lived Mammal.
 Moss, C.J. & Croze, H.J.
 (Eds.)
 University of Chicago Press.
 The chapter is more technical and addresses statistical differences between the different call types and context-types.
 For those of you interested in obtaining more detailed information about these results, or for obtaining access to calls for further analysis, please get in touch.
 We welcome collaboration.